QuantFinEcon/py-learn/README.md

 1. deploying package
     - sys.path
-    - .pth in sites to add paths to sys.path like adding PYTHONPATH on initialisation of python --> via site.py
+    - .pth in site-packages to add paths to sys.path (like configuring PYTHONPATH) on initialisation of interpreter --> via site.py
-    - __init__.py in parent_folder(import parent_folder) and subfolders(import parent_folder.subfolder) is to create a namespace and            only import modules.py from its folder, outside the folder, or files inside other subfolders outside folder.
+    - `__init__.py in parent_folder(import parent_folder) and subfolders(import parent_folder.subfolder) is to create a namespace and            only import modules.py from its folder, outside the folder, or files inside other subfolders outside folder.
 PEP8 says keep it          flat, not nested so import pandas as __pd to avoid calling import mypackage.pd

-2.
+2. logging
+    - class decorator for all methods of class

+3. design patterns
+    - abc raise ImplementationError

+4. asynchronous multithreading

+5. memory management
+    - gc
+    - psutil / resource
+    - objgraph

+6. front end interactive web programming
+    - django
+    - reactJS

+7. parallel processing
+    - dask

+8. automation
+    - win32com.client
+    - pythoncom

+9. Configuration
+    - YAML
+    - JSON

 ## References